sumitsingh306/splunk-gcp-functions/Examples/Example-3-GCS.md

 ## GCS Bucket

-**ExampleBucketXXXX** : Example GCS Bucket - note you will need to change the name to make sure that the bucket name is globally unique.
+**example-bucket-xxxx** : Example GCS Bucket - note you will need to change the name to make sure that the bucket name is globally unique.

 ## CLI Example Scripts